-Need to get away, but can’t leave?
-Seattle is one of the best places to take a ‘staycation’
+Seattle was ranked one of the best places for a ‘staycation.’
+Here are some things to do if you take one.

 Explore an interactive map of the staycation rankings:

 If you’re feeling stuck for ideas, try exploring the region like someone who’s never lived here.
-Some suggestions from our Seattle Newcomers’ Guide:
+Some suggestions from our Seattle Newcomers Guide:

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.